Samkarya/online-exam-questions/blog/what-is-examify-features-benefits.md

-# What is Examify?
-Features and Benefits Explained

 Feeling the pressure of upcoming competitive entrance exams like NIMCET or CUET MCA?
 Looking for a way to practice that truly mirrors the real test environment?
 Meet **Examify** ([https://examify.web.app/](https://examify.web.app/)), your modern online exam simulator designed to sharpen your skills and boost your confidence.

 ## What is Examify?